+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

+specified in statute.

+Service Title:

 Assistive Technology

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14031 equipment and technology

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiven r that replaces an existing waiver.
+Select one:

+O Service is included in approved waiver.
+There is s no change in service specifications.

+Service is included in approved waiver.
+The ser vice specifications have been modified.

+O Service is not included in the approved waiver.

-"Assistive technology" means a device, product system, or engineered solution whether acquired commercially, modified, or customized that addresses an individuals' needs and outcomes identified in his or her individual service plan.
+"Assistive technology" means a device, product system, or engineered solution whether acquired commercially, modified, or customized that addresses an individual's needs and outcomes identified in his or her individual service plan.
 The service is for the direct benefit of the individual in maintaining or improving independence, functional capabilities, vocational skills, or community involvement.
-Remote monitoring will assist the individual to fully integrate into the community, participate in community activities, and avoid isolation.

-The individual's person-centered planning team will ensure that the individual understands the use of technology, the individual/family has information needed in order to make an informed choice/consent about remote monitoring versus an in-person support staff service, and that he/she understands privacy protections as documented in the approved ISP.
+The individual's person-centered planning team will ensure that the individual understands the use of technology, the individual/family has information needed in order to make an informed choice/consent and that he/she understands privacy protections as documented in the approved ISP.
 The Support Coordinator and providers will share responsibility for monitoring privacy concerns.
 The ISP documents all back-up support plans based on the individual's needs.
 The ISP will document who is responsible for the monitoring activity and if they are on-site or off-site.